Expunge a Misdemeanor or Felony in Oklahoma - Deferred Sentence

 Unlike Section 991, expungement under Section 18 is always discretionary to the court.
 We will show the court how sealing your record and protect your right to privacy.
 The standard for an expungement is your right to privacy is more important than the public’s right to know.

-What Does It Cost to Expunge A Deferred Sentence In Oklahoma?
+What Does It Cost to Get An Expungement In Oklahoma?

 We charge a “flat” or “fixed” fee for all Section 991 expungements.
 That means that there is one fee for the entire process.
 For some of the 14 different types of Section 18 expungements, there is a “flat” or “fixed” fee.
 For the others, we have to evaluate on a case-by-case basis.